Existence of unimodular triangulations - positive results: Introduction

 contains only four lattice points --- the vertices.
 Its only lattice triangulation is the trivial one.
 As the Euclidean volume is equal to $q/6$, this simplex does not have a unimodular triangulation for $q>1$. \end{example}

-A subdivision is \emph{regular} if cells are the domains of linearity of a convex piecewise linear function.
+A subdivision is \emph{regular} if its cells are the domains of linearity of a convex piecewise linear function.
 (Compare~\cite[Section~14.3]{LeeHandBook},~\cite{deLoeraRambauSantos}.)
-Less formally, a regular triangulation can be thought of as a triangulation that can be realized as a ``convex folding" of the polytope (Figure~\ref{fig:nonRegular} on the left).
+Less formally, a regular subdivision can be thought of as a subdivision that can be realized as a ``convex folding" of the polytope (Figure~\ref{fig:nonRegular} on the left).
 All three triangulations in Figure~\ref{fig:triangulation} are regular while the triangulation on the right in Figure~\ref{fig:nonRegular} is not.